AndrewNolte/vscode-system-verilog/CONFIG.md

     Arguments to pass to the tool

-- `verilog.verilogFormat.iStyleFormatter.path`: string = "istyleFormat"
+- `verilog.verilogFormat.iStyleFormatter.path`: string = "{"windows":"istyleFormat.exe","linux":"istyleFormat","mac":"istyleFormat"}"

     Path to the tool